peteralexandercharles/gittips/README.md

 Always keep in mind, however, that using the reset command undoes all commits that came after the one you returned to:

   ![](https://www.git-tower.com/learn/git/faq/undo-last-commit/02-reset-concept.png)

+# pip and pipenv
+	Yes, Pipenv uses a different finding approach that the highest version goes first.
+You can anyway pass the python version by pipenv install --python=3.7.

  # peteralexandercharles/git
 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcT9oB6jmPaiNkrASSSnNGoJPAs4CRLtRFA7pQ&usqp=CAU)